PoisotLab/PLMT/plmt_temp.md

     caption: This is a second figure.
 It is taking the two columns in preprint mode.
     short: Example figure.
     file: figure1.png
     wide: true
-  - id: figure3
-    caption: This is a third figure.
-It is in a path with an underscore.
-    short: Example figure.
-    file: "figure_underscore/figure1.png"
-    wide: true
 date: Work in progress.
 abstract: Writing manuscripts doesn't have to be awful.
 This template *tries* to provide good defaults for both the draft and preprint modes.
 Most of the information is contained in the YAML file.